pimmey/react-docs/README.md

 #### Bourbon
 > A simple and lightweight mixin library for Sass.

 This library provides a ton of awesome mixins, like prefixes for various properties, which really simplify cross-browser development.
-Make sure you have a look at (Bourbon docs)[http://bourbon.io/docs/] to understand how much this library really does in terms of simplifying styles building.
+Make sure you have a look at [Bourbon docs](http://bourbon.io/docs/) to understand how much this library really does in terms of simplifying styles building.

 #### Colors
 The color variables are defined in `_constant-colors.scss` file.
 The reason for its name is that we also include skin file with colors, which are not constant per page.
-We've also included `_materialize-color.scss` to access the `color('name', 'shade')` function, which is provided by Materialize's source and allows you to easily use the (Material design palette)[materializecss.com/color.html#palette].
+We've also included `_materialize-color.scss` to access the `color('name', 'shade')` function, which is provided by Materialize's source and allows you to easily use the [Material design palette](materializecss.com/color.html#palette).

 #### Media query ranges
 You can define your own media query ranges for small, middle and large displays.
 The variables are defined in `_media-query-ranges.scss`.